Cinema of the Middle East: History of the industry

 Iraq has a long history of cinema since their independence in 1921.
 In the course of 82 years, from 1921 to 2003, 100 films have been produced and released in Iraq.

 The first theater in Iraq opened its doors before 1920.

 Post-independence period, more cinemas began to appear.
 A milestone was achieved in 1957 when 137 cinemas were established with a total capacity of 70,000 seats.
 After 1940, studios slowly began to appear in Iraq where Iraqi-made films would be produced.

-One of the first studios in Iraq was opened in 1946 by the wealthy Sawda’i family in Baghdad.
+One of the first studios in Iraq was opened in 1946 by the wealthy Sawda'i family in Baghdad.
 Studio Baghdad relied on specialists from Europe and Egypt to function.
-Its first movie, ‘Aliya wa ‘Isam, was recorded by the French director André Shatan, and released in 1948.
-In 1951, the Sawda’i family moved to Israel.
-For the next three years, various Iraqi’s from abroad took over control until it was sold to Iraqi’s who lived abroad in 1954.
+Its first movie, 'Aliya wa 'Isam, was recorded by the French director André Shatan, and released in 1948.
+In 1951, the Sawda'i family moved to Israel.
+For the next three years, various Iraqi's from abroad took over control until it was sold to Iraqi's who lived abroad in 1954.
 The studio still made movies for the next 12 years, until it was sold to the Coca-Cola Company in 1966, who wanted to turn the land and buildings into a new factory.

 The government of Iraq established a department of cinema in 1959, which only produced a couple documentaries and two films per year.

 During the reign of Saddam Hussein from 1979 to 2003, the cinema industry in Iraq was mainly filled with pro-Baathist propaganda.
+But this was the era where Iraqi cinema became significant and well-known in the Arab world.

 Until 1991, Iraq was home to 275 cinemas across the nation, even though during the era of Saddam Hussein many theaters were slowly closed down.
 When the First Gulf War began, film-making equipment and celluloids were banned from entering the country because of an international embargo put on Iraq.